rdhote2016/content-ops-starter/content/pages/index.md

       text: WEB-DESIGNER
       color: text-dark
       type: TitleBlock
-    subtitle: 'Crafting Beautiful, Responsive Websites That Drive Results'
+    subtitle: 'Crafting Beautiful, Responsive Website'
-    text: >+
+    text: >
-      I believe that your website is more than just a digital presence—it's a powerful tool to engage your audience and grow your business.
-Whether you’re a small startup or an established brand, I’m here to help you create a stunning, user-friendly website that reflects your unique vision.
+      I believe that your website is more than just a digital presence—it's a powerful tool to engage your audience and grow your business, I’m here to help you create a stunning, user-friendly website that reflects your unique vision.
     actions:
       - label: Get started
         altText: ''